 By Charles L. Mauro, CHFP, Chris Morley, and Kim Dalton, Mauro Usability Science

-This article is the first of a two-part series; keep an eye out for part two in March 2019.
+This article is the first of a two-part series; read part two here.

 The U.S. Food and Drug Administration (FDA) is increasing demands[i],[ii] for drug delivery device developers to demonstrate the human factors engineering (HFE) effectiveness of their devices and related labeling systems.
 Therefore, rigorous HFE usability testing is required to ensure a given medical device meets HFE standards prior to submission for FDA approval.